2MASS J18082002−5104378

 2MASS J18082002−5104378 (abbreviated J1808−5104) is an ultra metal-poor (UMP) binary star system, in the constellation Ara, about 1950 ly from Earth, and is a single-lined spectroscopic binary (SB1).
-It is one of the oldest stars known, about 13.53 billion years old, possibly one of the first stars, a star made almost entirely of materials released from the Big Bang.
+Estimated to be about 13.53 billion years old, it is one of the oldest stars known, and possibly one of the first stars in our universe — one made almost entirely of materials released from the Big Bang.
 A tiny unseen companion, a low-mass UMP star, is particularly unusual.

 System

 J1808−5104 is an ultra metal-poor (UMP) star, one that has a logarithmic metallicity [Fe/H] less than −4, or 1/10,000th of the levels in the Sun.
 It is a single-lined spectroscopic binary, with radial velocity variations in its spectral absorption lines interpreted as orbital motion of the visible star.
 The companion is invisible, but inferred from the orbit.

 J1808−5104 is the brightest UMP star, as a binary system, known, and is part of the "thin disk" of the Milky Way, the part of the galaxy in which the Sun is located, but unusual for such a metal-poor and old star.
 At 13.53 Gyr, the star is the oldest known thin-disk star, and several billion years older than most estimates for the age of the Milky Way's thin disk.
+Despite its age and low metallicity, 2MASS J18082002−5104378 is still too metal-rich to be considered a population III star.